aranganath24/ARSC5040_GIS/class4.md

 ## Useful resources

+* There are a number of very good video tutorials on using Google Earth Engine.
+The best place to start is this [webinar](https://www.youtube.com/watch?v=oAElakLgCdA), presented by Stace Maples of the Stanford Geospatial Center.
+* If you plan to do a lot of work with Earth Engine, and you are more comfortable using R than using JavaScript, you should checkout the newly developed [RGEE](https://github.com/r-spatial/rgee) package, which allows you to work with GEE data (and leverage the platform's computational resources) from your desktop's R Studio application.
+It can sometimes be a little challenging to install, but once it's set up, it's very nice to work with.
+I found this [video](https://www.youtube.com/watch?v=_fDhRL_LBdQ) to be a helpful RGEE installation guide.
+Looking through this  [repository](https://csaybar.github.io/rgee-examples/#Introduction) of RGEE scripts is a great way to start learning the package.
+* The official Google Earth Engine [documentation](https://developers.google.com/earth-engine/guides) page contains a number of useful guides and tutorials.

 ## Assignment

 There is no assignment for next class; please make sure to prepare a brief presentation on your final project, to be delivered next class.